11 Top-Rated Things to Do in Eau Claire, WI

-Not even the cold Wisconsin winter can slow down the farmers market, which transitions inside to the Lismore Hotel.
+Not even the cold Wisconsin winter can slow down the farmers market, which transitions inside to The Lismore Hotel Eau Claire.
 On Saturdays, year-round, the market hosts live music, as well.

 The market is typically held Saturdays year-round, and Wednesdays and Thursdays in the warmer months.
 The winter, it is held on the second Saturday of the month.
 If you want to know what will be for sale at the market ahead of time, the Downtown Farmers Market website has a harvest calendar that can help you plan ahead.